onnx/models/text/machine_comprehension/bert-squad/README.md

 |BERT-Squad| [393,930 KB](model/bert.onnx)  |[MD5](BERT-md5.txt) |  [932 KB](model/saved_model.pb) |  1.5.2  | 8| [tokenization.py](dependencies/tokenization.py) [run_onnx_squad.py](dependencies/run_onnx_squad.py)  |

 ## Inference
-We used onnxruntime to preform the inference.
+We used onnxruntime to perform the inference.

 ### Input
 Uses WordPiece tokenisation method to split the input paragraph and questions into list of tokens that are available in the vocabulary (30,522 words).